Bhujangasana: Enhances Strength and Flexibility

 Bhujangasana increases the lung capacity, which encourages deep breathing and better oxygen supply to your body, so it calms both your body and mind.
 It is great for your pelvis and core, giving good stretch and strengthening.
 It helps to lose your lower abdomen fat and tones it.

 Yoga is not just a practice; it’s a way of life.
 Take the first step towards a meaningful career by enrolling in our comprehensive online yoga teacher training courses.
-Choose from 200-Hrs Yoga Teacher Training, 300-Hrs Yoga Teacher Training, or 500-Hrs Yoga Teacher Training Programs – all crafted to help you master the art of teaching yoga.
+Choose from 100-Hour Yoga for Beginners in Hindi, 300-Hrs Yoga Teacher Training, or 50 hour yin yoga teacher training – all crafted to help you master the art of teaching yoga.
 Embrace your passion, become a certified yoga instructor, and empower others to find their inner peace and strength.

 Meera Watts